walmartlabs/thorax/README.md

 ## Loading Data

-Various components in Thorax trigger two load events: `load:start` and `load:end`.
-They will be triggered in the following circumstances:

-- on a model or collection when `sync` is called (via `fetch`, `save`, etc)
-- on a view, when model or collection has been set on the view with `setModel` or `setCollection` and the model or collection triggers the event
-- on the `Application` object when a module is loaded, or when `model/collection.load` is called

-To implement both modal (blocking) and inline load indicators in your application:

-    Application.bind('load:start', function() {
-      //show modal loading indicator
-    });
-    Application.bind('load:end', function() {
-      //hide modal loading indicator
-    });

-    Application.View.registerEvents({
-      'load:start': function() {
-        //show inline loading indicator
-      },
-      'load:end': function() {
-        //hide inline loading indicator
-      }
-    });

 ### load *model/collection.load(callback [,failback [,options]])*

-Use this method when you need to display a blocking load indicator or can't set the next view until the requested data has loaded.

-Calls `fetch` on the model or collection, triggering `load:start` and `load:end` on both the model / collection and the `Application` object. `callback` and `failback` will be used as arguments to `bindToRoute`. `options` will be passed to the `fetch` call on the model or collection if present.
+Calls `fetch` on the model or collection ensuring the callbacks will only be called if the route does not change. `callback` and `failback` will be used as arguments to `bindToRoute`. `options` will be passed to the `fetch` call on the model or collection if present.

     routerMethod: function(id) {
       var view = this.view('view/name');
       var model = new Application.Model({id: id});
-      //will trigger load:start on Application, model.fetch call model.load(_.bind(function() {
+      model.load(_.bind(function() {
-        //callback only called if browser still on this route
+        //callback only called if browser still on this route view.setModel(model);
-        //load:end triggered on Application
-        view.setModel(model);
         this.setView(view);
       }, this), function() {